ghatodep/easily/README.md

 session configuration for job seeker and recruiter. login as recruiter tab on job seeker nav panel. conditional buttons on detailed job post information page.

+## step - 9

+register and login page for recruiter users - usermodel and usercontroller. three tiles on recruiter home page - show all jobs and create a new job post and update registration.